ESC

 King CHARLES III (since 8 September 2022); represented by Governor Sir David STEEL (since 11 June 2020)

-the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually appointed chief minister by the governor
+the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the governor usually appoints the leader of the majority party or majority coalition as chief minister

 Chief Minister Fabian PICARDO (since 9 December 2011)